 Ultimately, how the two of you handle your debt will depend on how you decide to combine your finances.
 For some couples, individual debt may become “our” debt after tying the knot, while others may decide to have each partner handle their debt individually.
 “There is no right or wrong answer here,” Spence says.
 “Some people believe that once you are in a committed relationship, all finances should be joint, while others believe that finances and past debts should be kept separate.”

-Remember that tackling debt doesn’t have be a solo effort.
+And keep in mind that’s it’s OK to seek help in tackling your debt.
 A financial advisor can help you come up with a plan for how to pay it down strategically, while also balancing other money goals you and your partner may have.

 In some relationships, one partner often takes charge of the couple’s finances, either because they enjoy it more or are simply “good at it.”
 But on the flip side, that means the other partner can be left in the dark.
 “Money has a lot of control to it,” says Lisa Bahar, a marriage and family therapist in Newport Beach, California.
 “The person who holds control of the money generally has more control in the relationship, and the other person is not an equal financially.”